Home Blog Organizational change management: Leading change effectively

 2. Operational Change

 Operational changes are very common and include personnel changes, mergers and acquisitions, layoffs, and so on.
-For obvious reasons, these are very often the most emotional types of change employees will encounter and therefore require a lot of implementation consideration.
+For obvious reasons, these are very often the most emotional types of change employees will encounter and therefore require deep understanding and a lot of implementation consideration.

 3. Technological Change